-HTC said to be experiencing One mini supply issues, casing shortage to blameAlex Wagner - Deputy Managing Editor, News Desk
+HTC said to be experiencing One mini supply issues, casing shortage to blameAlex Wagner - Editorial Director of News and Content

 Remember yesterday when I said that HTC was having a rough 2013?
 Well it looks like the Taiwanese firm can't catch a break, as a new report suggests that it's having supply issues with its recently-released One mini.